 Transport to Upper Mustang

-First of all, one has to get from Kathmandu to Pokhara, then from Pokhara to Jomson in Mustang.
+First, one must get from Kathmandu to Pokhara, then from Pokhara to Jomson in Mustang.
 Then from Jomson, it’s a short walk or fast jeep drive to the starting point of the Upper Mustang trek.

 Below the methods and costs of transport are broken down:-